julianpeeters/avrohugger/README.md

 ## Future
-* SpecificGenerator
-* Support protocols
+* SpecificGenerator to generate case classes that extend SpecificRecordBase to be compatible with the Avro Specific API
-* Support .avro datafiles
+* Support more avro types: enum, fixed, bytes, map.

+#### Credits
+Depends on Avro and Treehugger.
+Avrohugger-tools based strongly on avro-tools.

 #### Fork away, just make sure the tests pass before you send a pull request.